linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week1.md

 * Reviewed Docker documentation on [docker login](https://docs.docker.com/engine/reference/commandline/login/).
 * Added variables to Gitpod DOCKER_USERNAME and DOCKER_PASSWORD using ```gp env```.
 * Added command to perform Docker login on workspace startup.
-* Restarted Gitpod environment and tested, and it does work with a bit of a warning.
+* Restarted Gitpod environment and tested, and it does work with a bit of a warning:

 ![image](../_docs/assets/week1/DockerLogin.png)